Oury90/Final_Game/_config.yml/README.md

-title: Amadou Oury Diallo
+title: Amadou oury Diallo
-description: Using Python and Power BI
+description: Bonjour le monde
 show_downloads: true
-google_analytics: Python and Power BI
 remote_theme: pages-themes/cayman@v0.2.0
 plugins:
-- jekyll-remote-theme
+- jekyll-remote-theme # add this line to the plugins list if you already have one